 Enter Wrike’s Gantt chart, where you have mobility, flexibility, and agility to adjust your Agile Gantt chart and project tasks in real time — in one place.
 Online Gantt charts like Wrike’s pick up where Excel lets off.

 Online Gantt charts let you oversee, adjust, and share project information in one space.
 They allow both you and your team to visually understand how the flow of the project will work, who you need to collaborate with, and what everyone’s responsibilities are.
 Online Gantt charts like those in Wrike should help you:

-- Plan your projects: Visualize every project step!
-See where you might need to add a cushion, link task dependencies, and set progress milestones.
+- Better project management: Visualize every project step!
+With Gantt charts, see where you might need to add a cushion, link task dependencies, and set progress milestones.

 Lucky for you, we've done some of the legwork for you.
 Here are 6 templates you can easily use in Wrike.
 These free project management templates, are created with sample folder names and stages but feel free to play around and customize them to suit your needs.